Frequently Asked Questions (FAQs) to provide information and share knowledge of Kuali.

 How is Kuali being rolled out to campus?

-The UMBC Kuali project team has rolled out Proposal and COI to the entire campus as of 2018.
-Other Kuali “modules” (Award, IRB/IACUC, Negotiations, SubAward) are rolling out in the second half of 2018 and 2019.
+The UMBC Kuali project team rolled out Proposal and COI to the entire campus in 2018.
+Other Kuali “modules” (Award, IRB/IACUC, Negotiations, Subaward, Unfunded Agreements ) were implemented in 2019 and 2020.

 How often will HR data come from PeopleSoft to Kuali?